Odiobill/NmkrGodot/README.md

 ## Implemented functions
 Please refer to the offical [NMKR Swagger](https://studio-api.nmkr.io/swagger/index.html) for more details about the available endpoints.
-Each function will return a *Dictionary* when used as a coroutine.
+Most of the functions will return a *Dictionary* when used as a coroutine, some of them an Array[Dictionary] (ex. get_customer_transactions, get_nfts, etc).

 ### Customer
 - func add_payout_wallet(walletaddress := "")